inf-ufrgs/jobe-web/README.md

 ## Repository Structure
 - kubernetes: stores files necessary to deploy the components into a Kubernetes cluster
 - scripts: store scripts for testing and automating some tasks
+- grader: web ui for students to interact with in grading assignments